 You should also familiarise yourself with what the outcomes might be, so that you can consider some proactive steps towards a positive resolution.

 If you’re found liable, consequences can range from a reprimand to termination of your employment.
-In a case of low level misconduct, you may be able to propose undertaking some training to show that you’re willing to take positive steps to mend the relationship.
+In a case of low-level misconduct, you may be able to propose undertaking some training to show that you’re willing to take positive steps to mend the relationship.
 This can also be a worthwhile step if you’re cleared of any wrongdoing.
 We acted for a senior public service official whose subordinate made complaints against her.
 She was cleared of any wrongdoing, however offered to do some online training as a remedial step.
 This act of good faith helped to keep the employment relationship in a strong position.

-The stress of having a complaint made against you can take its toll on your health.
+The stress of having a workplace complaint made against you can take its toll on your health.
 The complaint will likely impact your day-to-day work, and it may also play on your mind when you’re outside the workplace.
 Complaint resolutions can sometimes take upwards of 12 months – that’s a long time for a workplace complaint to weigh on your mind and affect your mental health.

 It’s important to see your GP and develop a plan for looking after your mental health while the investigation is going on.
 A GP or psychologist may also be able to help you create some strategies for coping with the ongoing process.

 If you do find yourself the respondent in a complaint, make sure you act fast.
 Don’t wait around hoping for things to fix themselves as this will only prolong the issue.
+Get in touch and speak with one of our specialist employment lawyers for advice.

 We have lawyers who specialise in a range of legal claims who travel to Tasmania.
 If you need a lawyer in Hobart, Launceston or elsewhere in Tasmania, please call us on 1800 675 346.